-Almost a decade ago, I started a professional blog on it.toolbox.com called “IT Champloo“.
-At the time, IT Toolbox was a thriving community of professionals sharing advice, experiences and wisdom.
+Almost a decade ago, I started a professional blog on [the now defunct] it.toolbox.com called “IT Champloo”.
+At the time, IT Toolbox was a thriving community of professionals sharing advice, experiences, and wisdom.

 Over the years, the platform’s performance and usability slowly declined (as did my interest in creating content for a site where banner ads were given more real estate than my articles).

 When the domain, yousefalahmad.com became available, I decided to snatch it up and migrate my content to it.
-This blog will serve as a repository for tips, tricks, commentary and observations in the hopes that they might be use to someone later down the road.
+This blog will serve as a repository for tips, tricks, commentary, and observations in the hopes that they might be of use to someone later down the road.

 It’s not often something changes for the better, but I’m always pleased when they do!